adamdadd/bsh/README.md

 # Bulletsh
 ![img](img/bulletsh.svg)

 Bsh is a shell wrapper that sends push notifications using pushbullet.
+On success or failure of any bash command run get a notification on your phone.
+No babysitting scripts, set them off and come back when they've failed or completed.

 ## Prerequisites
 - python 3.7+